Neo2003/PistormOptimization/README.md

 ![Fstab1](https://user-images.githubusercontent.com/28825/118681842-32662d80-b800-11eb-8fd6-ba336a1b81d2.png)

-Then you will need to add the following line at the end of the file:
+Then you will need to add the following lines at the end of the file:

 `tmpfs        /tmp            tmpfs   nosuid,nodev         0       0`